lindasz9/ai-learning-journey/practice/01-Machine-Learning/questions/08-ML-Workflow.md

 What are some visualization tools?

+- Confusion matrix

+- ROC curve

+- PR curve

 Calibration

 8. What does "tune hyperparameters" mean?
 What do the attached concepts mean?

 What are some hyperparameters?

-What are some common methods?
+What are some common methods for finding optimal hyperparameters?

 - Grid search